 FAQs When Making Baja-Style Fish Tacos

-- What’s the best fish for fish tacos?
-Norwegian cod is usually our first choice!
+- What’s the best fish for fish tacos? cod is usually our first choice!
 Other white, flaky fish that work well: halibut, mahi mahi, snapper, grouper, and flounder.
 For non-white fish, try using fresh salmon, trout, or seared tuna — delicious!!

 - Best tomatoes for pico de gallo?
 Look for a smaller, firm tomato, such as plum, grape, or cherry tomatoes.
 Larger tomatoes will lose their shape and become mushier much quicker.